Hongbo-Miao/documentation/docs/clusters.md

 ![Matching Service](/diagrams/temporal-matching-service.svg)

-It is responsible for matching Workers to Tasks and routing new tasks to the appropriate queue.
+It is responsible for matching Workers to Tasks and routing new Tasks to the appropriate queue.
 This service can scale internally by having multiple instances.

 It talks to the Frontend service, History service, and the database.